|

 We will look in detail at the properties that are required of a growing medium and assess how many of these are present in the most commonly used media used.

-What Factors Should Influence Your Choice of Hydroponics Growing Medium
+Factors that Influence Your Choice of Semi-Hydroponics Growing Medium

 There are so many different factors that will affect your choice of growing medium, and your choice will depend on the plants that you want to cultivate, as well as the design, size, and placement of your hydroponic system, which will all have an impact on the medium that you choose.